intel/CPU-Manager-for-Kubernetes/docs/architecture.md

    container.

 1. Interoperate well with the `isolcpus` kernel parameter.
-When initializing the CMK configuration directory, prefer to align exclusive CPU lists with fully-isolated physical cores.
+When initializing the CMK configuration configmap, prefer to align exclusive CPU lists with fully-isolated physical cores.

 1. Provide sufficient observability tooling to quickly assess the